NOT YET A PREMIUM MEMBER/ACCOUNT HOLDER?

 This content costs $21

 715 words SAVE TIME!
-Let us POST this content directly to your web site.
+We can BROADCAST this content directly to your web site.
 Contact us for details.

 Pick any synonym for gob-smacked and you will probably find it on the crib sheet of adjectives commentators across Canada now enlist to describe Justin Trudeau’s decision to wear blackface in public at least twice in his privileged, white-man’s life.